Rafaelamaya85/Pro-Golf-Performance-Tracker/README.md

 - Navigation between pages

 ## Tools Used
-- HTML
+- HTML – Chosen to build a simple and reliable structure for the website.
-- CSS
+- CSS – Helps create a clean and organized visual design.
-- JavaScript
+- JavaScript – Chosen to add basic interactivity and improve user experience.
-- GitHub
+- GitHub – Chosen for deployment and repository control allowing for easy project management.
-- GitHub Pages
+- GitHub Pages – Allows for quick deployment of the site and generates a live URL.
-- VS Code
+- VS Code – Chosen becasue it's user friendly and helps build strong interactive code for web development.

 ## How to View the Project
 1. Open the live site using the link above